 11 Effective Parenting Tips to Build Self-Esteem in Kids

 Learning how to build Self-esteem is not something that can be given to a child, but is an essential part of the child’s care and your parenting.
 It’s built from the inside out, and parents play a huge role in how their children feel about themselves.
 We hope this list of 11 ways you can help with how to build self-esteem.

-If you want self-esteem in children, be sure you are supporting him or her at all times.
+If you want your child to have self-esteem, be sure you are supporting him or her at all times.
 This means that when your teen is struggling with self-esteem or self-respect, it’s never okay for you to verbally put them down because they are not living up to your expectations.
-Never tell your children that they should be grateful for whatever you are giving them or implying that they are “lucky” to have a family at all.
-Be sure you’re always applauding their efforts and self-motivation, even if it is different than what you desired.
+Never tell your children that they should be grateful for whatever you are giving them or imply that they are “lucky” to have a family at all.
+Be sure you’re always applauding their efforts and self-motivation, even if it is different than what you wanted.

 You teach self-esteem in children by validating their emotions, especially when they are having issues with self-worth.
 Don’t ever try to shame or bully a child for having self-esteem problems.
 Instead, listen and help them learn ways to work through those feelings independently.

 Children’s self-esteem suffers every time they feel like a burden to someone.
 Teach self-motivation and self-reliance in kids by showing them examples of independent people (real or fictional) that you admire.
 This will boost their self-esteem by reminding them that self-reliance and self-motivation are admirable traits.

 Listen with Empathy

 When self-esteem suffers, children often feel confused and alone with their emotions.
 You teach self-esteem in children by encouraging them to speak out about these feelings, then listen without judging or condemning what they say.